Rohit-IISc/QSnake/README.md

   4. Santanu Banerjee
   5. Yuri Han

+QSnake.mp4        : Video presentation of ~5min explaining the concept and implementation.

 requirements.txt  : All the required libraries to be installed before running the following.

 SnakeQCAModule.py : Module containing QCA implementation using qiskit.

 QSnake.py         : Main file containg the game code.

+Licence           : MIT Licence as part of requirements.

 **QSnake Rules**: